markjerz/markjerz.github.io/_posts/2020-10-14-change-tracking.md

 }
 ```

-The key parts of this are that when you call `context.Blogs.First()` EF executes a sql query (assuming not already in the session) to get the blog data from SQL, it then does two things: store the properties in an actual instance of `Blog`, which it returns from this method invocation, and it stores the properties in a map so that it knows the original values.
+The key parts of this are that when you call `context.Blogs.First()` EF executes a (usually) sql query (assuming not already in the session) to get the blog data from database.
+It then does two things: store the properties in an actual instance of `Blog`, which it returns from this method invocation, and it stores the properties in a map so that it knows the original values.

 When you change the `Url` property nothing happens as far as EF is concerned.
 This is just a standard property setter.